This website uses cookies

 2. Reverse Engineering the Frontend

-The main HTML loaded scripts from:
+The main HTML pulled scripts from:

 /assets/us_illinois/

-Inside the scripts, we found:
+Inside, we found:

 • Credit card validation (Luhn check, CVC rules)

-• Address/email/phone field checks
+• Address, email, and phone field checks

 3. Understanding the Backend Requirements